PAXSTORE/paxstore-openapi-java-sdk/MERCHANT_API.md

 ### Activate a merchant

 Activate merchant API allows the thirdparty system activate a inactive merchant.
-If activate successful there's no response content from remote server.
+If activate successfully there's no response content from remote server.

 **API**